Skip to main content

 Data sources act as the data ingestion tier for the SDK, handling the retrieval of data from a given data provider.
 They contain specific knowledge about the data provider they access, such as flags used in requests, fields that come back in responses, special use cases etc. They also handle any external calls that must be made to access the data provider.
 While helper clients can be built to handle these calls, only the data source should have access to, and knowledge of, that client.

-• For example, the WattTimeDataSource has a reference to a private WattTimeClient within it's implementation.
+• For example, the WattTimeDataSource has a reference to a private WattTimeClient within its implementation.
 The WattTimeClient handles the HTTP GET/POST calls to WattTime and the data source invokes the client once it has processed the request, and then processes the response before returning a final result.

 GSF Handler < - > Data Source Contract